bondy-io/bondy_docs/docs/about/faq.md

 Read more about Bondy in the [What is WAMP](/concepts/what_is_wamp) section.

-## How compliant is Bondy to the WAMP protocol?
+## How compliant is Bondy to WAMP?

 Please find the answers to this question in the [WAMP Compliance](/concepts/wamp/compliance.md) page.

 ## How is WAMP different than other messaging technologies?

-This is a difficult question to answer as it all depends on your use cases, quality attributes requirements and your architecture design i.e. the way you will solve the trade-offs between all those quality attribute requirements.
+In short: WAMP unifies Remote Procedure Calls (RPC) and Publish & Subscribe and offers a peer-to-peer programming model.

 In general, WAMP differs from other messaging platforms in that it natively (and by design) provides an implementation of routed Remote Procedure Calls (RPC) together with Publish & Subscribe.